Ghoster738/Future-Cop-MIT/README.md

 &ensp; I only compiled this for the Linux operating system using g++.

-&ensp; This project does not compile with the M1 MacOS operating system yet.
+&ensp; This project partially compiles with the M1 MacOS operating system, but there is a compilation error for the graphics.
+For the MacOS now lacks OpenGLES 2.

-&ensp; I also did not make a Windows port.
+&ensp; The Windows port is planned.

 ## For the Mission Reader